-Interested students may take individual courses being offered under the Research Training Programme.
+Students who are not able to do the full 10-month RTP may take individual courses being offered under the RTP.
 The fees and number of auditors permitted will vary by course.
-Further details will be announced shortly on the CSSSC website (under Academic Programmes).
+Details will be available shortly in a separate note on the CSSSC website (under Academic Programmes).
+Dated: 05.05.2025 Asen Registrar CENTRE FOR STUDIES IN SOCIAL SCIENCES, CALCUTTA